abdullah0912/abdullah0912/README.md

 🔌 A software developer sharing about my journey and learnings in tech<br/>
 🎨 I'm passionate about learning new techs and developing projects that solve real-world problems.
 💻 This repo is a collection of my works, experiments, and ideas that I am constantly improving.<br/>
-💭 Currently learning about web techs<br/>
+💭 Currently working on Front-End Dev<br/>

 # 💻 Tech Stack
 <!-- Badges from https://github.com/Ileriayo/markdown-badges -->